kubernetes/registry.k8s.io/docs/mirroring/README.md

 <!--TODO: cri-o-->

-A simple option for many cases is to update the `image` fields in your Kubernetes manifests (deployments, pods, replicasets, etc) to reference your mirrored images instead.
+In many cases it is sufficient to update the `image` fields in your Kubernetes manifests (deployments, pods, replicasets, etc) to reference your mirrored images instead.